akhil27051999/AWS-3-Tier-Architecture/04-Retail-Store-App-Demo/04-Containerisation/Dockerfile-Explained.md

 USER appuser
 ```
 - Copies built assets and dependencies from the build stage:
+  - Only production-ready files and modules are moved to the final image.

 ```dockerfile
 COPY --chown=node:node --from=build /usr/src/app/node_modules ./node_modules
 COPY --chown=node:node --from=build /usr/src/app/dist ./dist